 Tuesday 14 January 2020

 NAPAC, the UK’s leading charity supporting adults who suffered any type of abuse in childhood, has welcomed the decision by the Office of National Statistics (ONS) to today publish its first ever report solely about child abuse.
-The report provides an overview of child abuse in England and Wales.
+The report provides an overview of child abuse in England and Wales and shows 8.5 million adults suffered abuse in childhood.
 It will bring together a range of different data sources from across government and the voluntary sector, including some anonymised data from NAPAC’s support line service.
 Around 1 in 7 adults who called our support line hadn’t told anyone about their abuse before.
 ONS report Child abuse in England and Wales: January 2020

 There has been a huge data and knowledge gap about adult survivors and their needs, although police investigations, the ONS Crime Survey for England and Wales and IICSA (the child abuse inquiry) investigations have helped to show the scale of the problem.
 To date service provision has been mainly focused on the criminal justice system rather than the health impacts for the vast numbers of adults struggling to cope with the impacts of childhood trauma.